JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 *Whoa, what's a bit?*

 Before we answer that, think about the cells in your body.
-You have a lot of them moving about.
+You have [trillions](https://www.wonderopolis.org/wonder/how-many-cells-are-in-the-human-body) of them moving about.
 Your body intelligently allocates the amount of cells available in order to make tissues, organs, and organ-systems out of them.

 Not all organ systems are the same (some are for breathing, some for digesting food).
 But they're all made of cells.